- Protect, restore, enhance the quality of the environment in NSW

 - Ensure community has access to relevant and meaningful information about pollution

-- To reduce risk of human health and prevent degradation of the environment by a number of different things including pollution prevention, the elimination of harmful wastes, and reducing the pollution at the source.
+- To reduce the risk of human health and prevent degradation of the environment by a number of different things including pollution prevention, the elimination of harmful wastes, and reducing the pollution at the source.

 Why You Should Have a Sediment Control Plan: